Model Gisele Bundchen takes last strut on Sao Paulo catwalk

 "Today after 20 years in the industry, it is a privilege to be doing my last fashion show by choice and yet still be working in other facets of the business.

-Bundchen has modelled for fashion's biggest design houses such as Chanel, Carolina Herrera and Louis Vuitton as well as lingerie brands and retailer H&M.
+Bundchen has modeled for fashion's biggest design houses such as Chanel, Carolina Herrera and Louis Vuitton as well as lingerie brands and retailer H&M.

 Her husband, New Patriots quarterback Tom Brady, was among the cheering audience.